Perfectly battered and expertly fried food magic is what it is.

 Common Tempura Ingredients

-The interesting thing about tempura is you can dip nearly anything in the batter and fry it.
+The exciting thing about tempura is you can dip nearly anything in the batter and fry it.
 So the list of ingredients could be massive.

 I’m only going to show off a few of the most popular ingredients found in Japan.
 If you’d like to see more, check out this article here.